-- 459

-- 460 6.
-Leadership Commitment
+6. Leadership Commitment

-- 461

-462 6.1.Introduction to Leadership
+6.1.Introduction to Leadership

-Leadership is required to promote an effective and sustainable Quality Culture at all levels of an organization.
-The role of leaders is to provide guidance within the company to define and enable beliefs and behaviors that promote operational excellence and product quality.
-Quality culture starts with leadership that understands their quality management system and knows the necessity of successfully serving customers.
-The result of that understanding is a culture where a positive internal environment and the creation of satisfied customers go together.
-It is a culture that naturally emphasizes continuous improvement of processes and one that results in a healthy workplace, satisfied customers, and a growing, profitable company.

-Behaviors are driven from the values defined by the organization as well as the attributes that an individual demonstrates each day.
-Since culture is often implied and felt rather than directly stated, leadership has the responsibility to define the values important to the organization as well as the expected behaviors.
-Leaders must then consistently and transparently demonstrate the behaviors that align with the organization's values.
+- Leadership is required to promote an effective and sustainable quality culture at all levels of an organization. - The role of leaders is to provide guidance within the company to define and enable beliefs and behaviors that - 490 promote operational excellence and product quality.
+Quality culture starts with leadership that understands - their quality management system and knows the necessity of successfully serving customers.
+The result of that - 492 understanding is a culture where a positive internal environment and the creation of satisfied customers go - 493 together.
+It is a culture that naturally emphasizes continuous improvement of processes and one that results in - a healthy workplace, satisfied customers, and a growing, profitable company. - Behaviors are driven from individual's beliefs, which are influenced by the values promoted by the - organization.
+It is the responsibility of leadership to demonstrate the behaviors that will influence the - 497 employees' perceptions to align with the organization values.
+Since culture is often implied and felt rather - 498 than directly stated, leadership has the responsibility to define the values important to the organization as well - as the expected behaviors.
+Leaders must then consistently and transparently demonstrate the behaviors that - align with the organization's values.
 This brings clarity to the workforce on how to embody the values.
-When people care deeply about the organization's values, and they are behaving as expected, people can improve performance and they are metivated to work toward the company vision

-476 motivated to work toward the company vision.

-477 Positive leadership behavior is a set of actions, taken by individuals in a position of authority and influence, to

-- 478 motivate and cultivate others through mechanisms of empowerment, engagement, and collaborative 479 assignment to meaningful work.
-Positive leadership behavior promotes happiness, well-being, and - 480 mindfulness as goals for organizations that are as important as profit, achievement, and winning in 481 competitive situations, like markets and contract awards.

-An effective Leadership framework sustains the commitment towards interpersonal effectiveness, management skills and change resiliency.
-In an organization with a culture of quality, product quality and operational excellence are owned by all employees.
-It is not just managers that should drive quality culture within an organization.
-Ideally Quality Improvement (QI) should be inherently built into the cyclical performance management plans for all employees so that it is embedded across all levels of the organization.
-This should also include provision of ongoing training opportunities, granting authority to make decisions,

-488 and eliminating fear of consequence or blame culture.

-489 Senior management should lead the process for transformational change, dedicate financial and human

-- resources to QI, communicate progress, hold staff accountable, address resistance to change, and exhibit visible support for QI.
-Middle managers and supervisors should ensure that all employees have the direct - 492 support needed and are being held accountable to QI values and behaviors.
+When - people care deeply about the organization's values, and they are behaving as expected, people can improve - performance and they are motivated to work toward the company vision. - Positive leadership behavior is a set of actions, taken by individuals in a position of authority and influence, to - motivate and cultivate others through mechanisms of empowerment, engagement, and collaborative - assignment to meaningful work.
+Positive leadership behavior promotes happiness, well-being, and - mindfulness as goals for organizations that are as important as profit, achievement, and winning in - 507 competitive situations, like markets and contract awards. - An effective Leadership framework sustains the commitment towards interpersonal effectiveness, - 509 management skills and change resiliency.
+In an organization with a culture of quality, product quality and - operational excellence are owned by all employees.
+It is not just managers that should drive quality culture - within an organization.
+Ideally Quality Improvement (QI) should be inherently built into the cyclical - performance management plans for all employees so that it is embedded across all levels of the organization. - This should also include provision of ongoing training opportunities, granting authority to make decisions, - and eliminating fear of consequence or blame culture. - Senior management should lead the process for transformational change, dedicate financial and human - resources to OI, communicate progress, hold staff accountable, address resistance to change, and exhibit - visible support for QI.
+Middle managers and supervisors should ensure that all employees have the direct - support needed and are being held accountable to QI values and behaviors.

-493 6.2.
+6.2.
 Resource Review of Current Guidance, Models and Tools

-In this section, the available resources that provide further direction on effective leadership commitment for cultural excellence are reviewed.
-The resources are guidance documents that describe leadership commitment, as well as models or tools that can be implemented to measure and improve leadership commitment.
-Organizations looking to evaluate leadership commitment can refer to the table for resources that discuss the topic as well as provide measurements, criteria for success, and suggestions for improvement.
-For this Leadership section, there were four criteria applied as part of the review:
+- In this section, the available resources that provide further direction on effective leadership commitment for - 521 cultural excellence are reviewed.
+The resources are guidance documents that describe leadership commitment, - as well as models or tools that can be implemented to measure and improve leadership commitment. - Organizations looking to evaluate leadership commitment can refer to the table for resources that discuss the - 524 topic as well as provide measurements, criteria for success, and suggestions for improvement.
+For this - Leadership section, there were four criteria applied as part of the review:

-- Leadership Commitment in Quality Culture - Measurements of Leadership Commitment - Criteria for Success of Leadership Commitment - Suggestions for Improvement in Leadership Commitment
+- Leadership Commitment in Quality Culture

+- Measurements of Leadership Commitment

+- Criteria for Success of Leadership Commitment